 The South Australian Little Athletics Association acknowledges that skin cancer is a major public health problem in Australia with two out of three people requiring treatment for some form of skin cancer in their lifetime.
 We recognise that skin cancer is preventable and will actively promote, encourage and support sun protection at meetings, training and competition.

-Clubs recognise that passive smoking is hazardous to health and that non smokers should be protected from the involuntary inhalation of tobacco smoke.
-Accordingly, smoking is prohibited in ALL areas of competition and in the clubrooms and its surrounds.
-This also includes ALL functions organised by the Centre or Association
+Clubs recognise that passive smoking is hazardous to health and that non-smokers should be protected from the involuntary inhalation of tobacco smoke.
+Accordingly, smoking is prohibited in ALL areas of competition and the clubrooms and their surroundings.
+This also includes ALL functions organised by the club or association.